PDC-support/benchmarks-procurement/benchmarks/PyFR/README.md

 on the best performance possible on the suggested system.
 Simulations should be run on increasing number of nodes/devices until no gain in performance is observed.
-This procedure should be performed in both single and double precision, which is controlled with the `precision` input parameter in the .ini file.
-Performance numbers for both cases should be reported (see below).
+This procedure must be performed in both single and double precision, which is controlled with the `precision` input parameter in the .ini file.
+Performance numbers for both cases must be reported (see below).

-A "warm-up" phase has already been run for this case, and the benchmark runs should be performed through a restart from a mesh (.pyfrm file) and a solution file (.pyfrs) resulting from the warm-up run.
+A "warm-up" phase has already been run for this case, and the benchmark runs must be performed through a restart from a mesh (.pyfrm file) and a solution file (.pyfrs) resulting from the warm-up run.
 To run on `N` devices, the mesh and the solution needs to be partitioned into `N` parts with the `pyfr partition` command.